9 PDE 1

 You have probably met the heat equation, also known as the diffusion equation, in a previous module.
 The heat equation is a partial differential equation that describes how heat diffuses through a material.
 The heat equation is a parabolic PDE and is given by \[ \frac{\partial u}{\partial t} = D \nabla^2 u \] where \(u(t,x)\) is the temperature of the material at time \(t\) and position \(x\) and \(D\) is the diffusion coefficient.
 The heat equation is a simple model for heat diffusion but also describes diffusion in general, like the diffusion of a solute in a solvent or of plants in a field or, …. well, you get the idea.

-In the remainder of this section we will use a technique called the finite difference method to build numerical approximations to solutions of the heat equation in 1D, 2D, and 3D.
 You of course know that the heat equation is easy to solve analytically, given that it is a linear homogeneous PDE with constant coefficients.
 However, the finite difference method is a powerful tool for solving similar PDEs that do not have simple analytic solutions.
 The advantage of using the heat equation as a test case for the finite difference method is that we can easily verify the accuracy of our numerical solutions by comparing them to the known analytic solutions.

-9.2.1 In One Spatial Dimensions
+9.2.1 In One Spatial Dimension

 For the sake of simplicity we will start by considering the heat equation in 1 spatial dimension: \[ \frac{\partial u}{\partial t} = D \frac{\partial^2 u}{\partial x^2}. \] We will also use the alternative notation \[ u_t = D u_{xx}, \tag{9.1}\] where the subscripts denote partial derivatives.